Uncharted 4 Travel Itinerary 4: Libertalia, Utopia of the Pirate Kings

 Please support their great work by getting a copy of Uncharted 4 – A Thief’s End.

-Libertalia is the most difficult location to write about in this series.
+Libertalia is the most difficult location to write about in this video game tourist series.
 First of all, there’s no such place in reality.
 Even in the game, all we know is that it’s somewhere in the Indian Ocean near Madagascar.

 Secondly, as the end destination in Uncharted 4, Libertalia is choked full of features toeing the line between reality and fantasy.
 There’s are stunning marvels of engineering and an Atlantis-like half-sunken city.
 There’s also a hawkish central mountain visible from most locations on the island.
 That peak itself wouldn’t look too out of place in a land like Mordor.